The 20 best under-eye concealers, according to celebrity makeup artists

 Hourglass Hidden Corrective Concealer ($34; sephora.com)

 When you know your New Year's Eve party is going to last until the early morning, reach for this creamy full-coverage under-eye concealer that melts into your skin.
 Vitamin E floods your skin with moisture while the 100% cruelty-free concealer smooths and brightens the appearance of dark circles.
-You can use a flat concealer brush, a mini beauty blender or your fingers to achieve a seamless blend.
+You can use a flat concealer brush, a mini Beautyblender or your fingers to achieve a seamless blend.

 _______________________________________________________________________________